Asteliaceae: Flowers and reproduction

 Flowers in Asteliaceae are typically dioecious but it varies depending on the genus.
 Milligania and Neoastelia have perfect bisexual flowers while Astelia (including Collospermum) usually have imperfect unisexual flowers.
 One Astelia species in specific produces both female flowers and imperfect flowers together in the same population.

 Inflorescence in this family is always terminal and has a branched cluster of flowers but the variation in this category is wide, particularly with unisexual inflorescences.
 There is a large, leaf-like sheathing bract that surrounds and encloses the flower cluster.
 Typically, the distinct hairs on the leaves can also be seen on the inflorescence and flowers.

 Asteliaceae has either a sterile pistil or a pistil with a superior ovary, one short or inconspicuous style, and a three lobed stigma.
 Stamens in Asteliaceae either have dorsifixed or basifixed anthers.

 The number of locules in the ovary varies in each genus.
-Astelia usually has 3 locules but it also can have a single locule.
-Even within the genus Neoastelia, there can be between three to seven locules.
+Astelia usually has three locules, but it also can have a single locule.
+Even within the genus Neoastelia, there can be between three and seven locules.